jrhicks/ngPouch/Readme.md

 ngPouch
 =======

-Angular service to persist remote connection settings and maintain continuous replication
+PouchDB AngularJS adapter to monitor and manage replication status and 3-way data binding

 Install
 ------------